The London Screenwriters’ Festival is an annual three day conference for screenwriters.

 You can ask any question you like and their legal team will do their best to answer your concerns.
 More here.

-Other popular sessions include… Meet The Experts
+Other workshops include… Meet The Experts

 Get a full half hour with seasoned film producers, distributors and executives.